OceanOutcomes/ocean-outcomes/where-we-work/latin-america-fisheries-seafood/index.md

   </a>
 </strong>

 Building on traditional Fishery Improvement Projects, CFIPs are designed specifically for small-scale fisheries.
 Instead of taking a top-down intervention approach, they take a bottom-up, community-led approach.
 Fishers and local stakeholders define priorities, co-design solutions, and lead implementation.
-CFIPs apply the triple impact approach, allowing actions to be sequenced and adapted based on local realities — ensuring that improvements are relevant, achievable, and durable.
+CFIPs apply the triple impact approach, allowing actions to be sequenced and adapted based on local realities, ensuring that improvements are relevant, achievable, and durable.

 ---